 What to do if you have lost your Galaxy device

-If you lost your precious Galaxy phone, tablet, watch, or even your earbuds, you don’t need to worry.
-The Find My Mobile feature allows you to lock or unlock, locate, or if worst comes to worst, completely wipe your data.
-Rest assured, even your Samsung Pay payment information can be locked or erased, and all of this can be done remotely.
+If you lost your Galaxy phone, tablet, watch, or earbuds, you don’t need to worry.
+The SmartThings Find feature allows you to lock or unlock, locate, or completely wipe your data.
+Even your Samsung Wallet payment information can be locked or erased, and all of this can be done remotely.
 There are also similar services available for your watch and earbuds within the Galaxy Wearable app.

 Note: Available screens and settings may vary by wireless service provider, software version, and model.
 These services can only locate your device if it is powered on.